 Nobody ever said being an MRO professional was easy.
-Things are getting tougher, with constant pressure on costs, the need to avoid downtime and new demands to be ethical as well.
+It's getting tougher, with constant pressure on costs, the need to avoid downtime and new demands to be ethical as well.
 Here RS Components’ Peter Malpas offers a way forward to achieve your objectives in a rapidly changing world.

 Cost continues to be the number one focus for Maintenance, Repair & Operations (MRO) professionals.
 That’s the theme that soon emerged when we surveyed the industry for the RS Components/CIPS 2019 Indirect Procurement report – ‘The future of MRO’.